HakimBaidouri/Hibernate---Little/README.md

   This will:

-      *   Insert a sample User into the database
+      -Insert a sample User into the database

-      *   Fetch and display all users
+      -Fetch and display all users

 ✅ What You’ll Learn